Tuning Models

 A nested hyperparameter is specified using dot notation.
 For example, :(atom.max_depth) specifies the max_depth hyperparameter of the submodel model.atom.

-Assuming values is not specified, define a one-dimensional NumericRange object for a Real field hyper of model.
+scale=nothing)Define a one-dimensional NumericRange object for a Real property hyper of model.
 Note that r is not directly iteratable but iterator(r, n)is an iterator of length n.
 To generate random elements from r, instead apply rand methods to sampler(r).
 The supported scales are :linear,:log, :logminus, :log10, :log10minus, :log2, or a callable object.

 By default, the behaviour of the constructed object depends on the type of the value of the hyperparameter :hyper at model at the time of construction.
 To override this behaviour (for instance if model is not available) specify a type in place of model so the behaviour is determined by the value of the specified type.